wekan/wekanstudio/docs/allboards.md

 ## All Boards

+### Description

+`All Boards` page shows list of All Boards user currently has access to.
-This page is similar to `All Boards` page of WeKan Open Source kanban https://wekan.github.io
+It is similar to `All Boards` page of WeKan Open Source kanban https://wekan.github.io

+### Web Browsers

-Currently I'm learning how to get webpages of apps visible in all web browsers:
+Currently I'm creating a new web framework https://github.com/wekan/wekanstudio where webpages of apps are visible in all web browsers:

 1. Modern browsers.
 2. Maintained browsers, like Amiga IBrowse, Netsurf.
 3. Text browsers, like ELinks, w3m.
 3. Legacy browsers, like IE5, Netscape.

-Steps:
+### Bugs

+- Button HTML does not work in IE3.
+So maybe it only works at IE5 or newer.

+### Steps

 1. I converted some Font Awesome icons https://fontawesome.com/v4/icons/ to PNG at https://fa2png.app
 2. With GIMP, I converted PNG to GIF.
 GIF files are smaller than PNG.